dmbarbour/wikilon/docs/AwelonLang.md

         42 = [41 S]
         ... ad infinitum

-Embedded texts may be understood as specialized words.
-Texts should contain valid UTF-8 characters excluding C0 (0-31), DEL (127), and the double quote `"` (34).
-Texts have a simple semantics, expanding as a binary list:
+Embedded texts should contain valid UTF-8 characters excluding C0 (0-31), DEL (127), and the double quote `"` (34).
+Texts have a trivial semantics expanding to a binary list:

         "hello" = [104 "ello" :]
         "→"    = [226 [134 [146 "" :] :] :]